ylxdzsw/Restful.jl/doc/sections/route.md

 root and be passed through subresources until reaching the end.

 Valid route rules are either a ASCIIString or a Function that accepts a string and returns a Bool. "*" will match any strings.
+Since v0.2.0, `Regex` is also supported.

 For example, there are a few teams, each team has a leader, some members (member ids are 4 letter long) and some projects(project ids are 6 letter long).